-The Limit Control module is one of a range of modules that utilizes a lower-layer module, the Port Security module, which manages MAC addresses learned on the port.
+The Limit Control module is one of the modules that utilize a lower-layer module while the Port Security module manages MAC addresses learned on the port.

 The Limit Control configuration consists of two sections, a system- and a port-wid.
 The IP Source Guard Static Binding Entry and Table Status screens in Figure 4-9-64 & Figure 4-9-65 appear.